avnet-iotconnect/iotc-arduino-mchp-avr-sdk/README.md

 ## IoTConnect Setup

-* Log into your IoTConnect account and create a new template using the IoTConnect Web user interface. use the Self-Signed authentication type and add one property called "version" of type STRING.
+* Log into your IoTConnect account and create a new template using the IoTConnect Web user interface. use the Self-Signed authentication type with a property with name "version" of type STRING and property with name "random" and type NUMBER.
 * Create a new device with name displayed on the provisioning sketch output above:
 * Select your template created in the previous step.
 * Paste your SHA1 or SHA256 fingeprint obtained in the previous steps as the *Primary Thumbprint* value.